 The aim of World Kidney Day is to draw public attention to the importance of maintaining a healthy lifestyle to help protect the kidneys, the risks for developing kidney disease and the impact it has on patients.

-This year, World Kidney Day and International Women’s Day are on the same day – Thursday 8 March 2018.
+In 2018, World Kidney Day and International Women’s Day were on the same day – Thursday 8 March 2018.

-In addition to general awareness, our focus is also on the importance of women’s kidney health, especially:
+In addition to general awareness, our focus was on the importance of women’s kidney health, especially:

 - Raising awareness of chronic kidney disease (CKD) – in the UK, it is more common than in men, especially in older women, however, fewer women go on to need dialysis or a kidney transplant.
 It is reassuring that this is partly due to their kidney disease progressing more slowly than in men.